Mission statement

 Lieutenant Ryan Ruttan is currently the criminal investigations lieutenant overseeing the Detective Bureau, Youth Bureau, polygraph examinations, school resource officers, F.O.C. investigators, and all crash investigations.

 Lt.
 Ruttan graduated from Michigan State University with his bachelor of arts in criminal justice.
-After putting himself through the police scademy, he began his career in law enforcement with the Oakland County Sheriff’s Office.
+After putting himself through the police academy, he began his career in law enforcement with the Oakland County Sheriff’s Office.
 In 2002, Lt.
 Ruttan was hired into the Macomb County Sheriff’s Office as a correction’s officer.
 During this time, Lt.
 Ruttan also worked at Capac Police Department part-time as a police officer to keep his police certification active.

 Once Lt.
 Ruttan was promoted to deputy sheriff, he was assigned to the traffic bureau, working OWI enforcement.
 He also independently ran the abandoned vehicle operations, organizing/planning vehicle auctions at each tow company on these abandoned and forfeited vehicles.
 After his assignment in the Traffic Bureau, he was assigned to work the Harrison Substation.
 Lt.
 Ruttan then was assigned to the Sheriff’s Enforcement Team (SET) working in plainclothes handling narcotic cases, managing undercover operations, coordinating confidential informants and conducting criminal surveillance.
 This led to an assignment as a task force officer with the U.S. Treasury Department IRS Criminal Investigation in Detroit, Michigan, where he investigated both federal and state crimes.
 He was later assigned to the Mount Clemens Substation and then to the detective bureau for a number of years.